-Mr. Adams is our Chief Executive Officer and has served on our Board of Directors since May 2015, and he became the Chairman of our Board of Directors in May 2016.
-He is a member of the Management Committee of Fortress and is a Managing Director at Fortress within the Private Equity Group.
-He has served as a member of the board of directors of Seacastle, Inc., SeaCube Container Leasing Ltd., Aircastle Limited and RailAmerica Inc. Previously, Mr. Adams was a partner at Brera Capital Partners and at Donaldson, Lufkin & Jenrette where he was in the transportation industry group.
+partner at Brera Capital Partners and at Donaldson, Lufkin & Jenrette where he was in the transportation industry group.
 In 2002, Mr. Adams served as the first Executive Director of the Air Transportation Stabilization Board.
 Mr. Adams received a B.S. in Engineering from the University of Cincinnati and an M.B.A. from Harvard Business School.
 Mr. Adams' experience, including his role serving as Deputy Chairman on a number of boards for portfolio companies of Fortress, provides the Board with valuable insights into how boards at other companies address issues similar to those faced by the Company.
 In addition, his experience as a private equity investor and investment and merchant banker provides the Board with valuable guidance on financial, strategic planning and investor relations matters, particularly as it relates to transportation related industries.

 Mr. Goodwin has served on our Board of Directors since May 2015.
 He has been a member of the board of directors of SeaCube Container Leasing Ltd, since 2009 (which went private in 2013).
 Mr. Goodwin also served on the board of directors of RailAmerica, Inc. from October 2009 through October 2012, on the board of directors of Manhattan Associates, Inc. from April 2003 through May 2011, and on the board of directors of the National Railroad Retirement Investment Trust from 2003 through 2006.
 From June 2003 through 2004, Mr. Goodwin served as a consultant to CSX Corporation, which, through its subsidiaries, operates the largest rail network in the eastern United States.
 From April 2000 until June 2003, Mr. Goodwin served as vice-chairman and chief financial officer of CSX Corporation.
 Mr. Goodwin started with CSX Corporation in 1965 and held various senior management positions with entities affiliated with CSX Corporation group, including executive vice president and chief financial officer, senior vice president finance and planning and executive vice president of finance and administration.
-Mr. Goodwin graduated from Cornell University with a Bachelor of Civil Engineering and received an MBA from George Washington University.
+Mr. Goodwin graduated from Cornell University with a B.S. in Civil Engineering and received an M.B.A. from George Washington University.
 Mr. Goodwin's approximately fifty years of experience, including serving as vice-chairman and chief financial officer of CSX Corporation, is highly relevant to the Company.
 His experience provides the board of directors with a deep understanding of the freight railroad business and also provides financial expertise to the board of directors, including an understanding of financial accounting and reporting, including internal controls, and corporate finance and capital markets.